Hilda Cid: Legacy

-On top of her great contributions to scientific research, Hilda is known for being an excellent professor, an advocate for science education, an early visionary of the potential of interdisciplinary work and for her strong commitment to social justice and democracy.
+On top of her contributions to scientific research, Hilda is known for being a professor, an advocate for science education, an early visionary of the potential of interdisciplinary work and for her commitment to social justice and democracy.

 In 1965, she participated in the foundation of the Chilean Physical Society (Sociedad Chilena de Física, SOCHIFI), where she remained as the only woman in the managing board until 2013.

 In 1972, she actively participated in the First National Congress of Scientists, where the responsibility of the science community in the progress of society was recognised.

 In the decade of 1980, she was essential for the organization of the Association of Academics of the University of Concepción, being elected president, and supported the student movement against the military intervention of universities.

 In 2018, a hall auditorium was named after her at the University of Concepción.